 2. Grade Level.
 If a team is comprised of students in multiple grade levels, that team must play at State in the grade of the player in the highest grade level.
 For example, if a team is comprised of nine 6th graders and one 7th grader, then the team must play at the 7th grade level.

-3. Same School requirement.
+3. School requirement.

-Teams must be comprised of players who meet one of the following two tests:(a) Live in same High School Boundary: Teams must be comprised of players who live within the same public high school boundary.
-To meet this test, the Team Representative must provide report cards, progress reports or online student information information that show the players' grade level and home address.
+Teams must be comprised of players who meet one of the following :(a) Live in same High School Boundary: Teams must be comprised of players who live within the same public high school boundary.
+To meet this test, the Team Representative must provide report cards, progress reports or online student information that show the players' grade level and home address.
 Parents may make a copy of a report card/progress report and black out any of the grade performance information for privacy reasons.
 If the student documentation does not show the player's home address, then a copy of a utility or cable bill must accompany the documentation.

 (b) Attend same Elementary or Middle School: Teams must be comprised of players who attend the same elementary or middle school.
 To meet this test, the Team Representative must provide either (1) a copy of each player's school ID card, OR, (2) a report card, progress report or an online student information page showing the player's school name and grade level.
 Teams representing a private high school that do not meet Rule 3(a) must meet this Rule 3(b).

-4. Exceptions to Same School requirement (Rule 3a).
+4. Exceptions to the School requirement (Rule 3a).
 Exceptions to the Same School requirement noted in Rule 3 may be granted by the State Eligibility Committee on a case by case basis.
 Teams must submit a Request for Player Exception form to the State Committee with pertinent details and receive approval for the exception before that player is eligible to compete at State.
 Also, on a case by case basis, the State Committee reserves the right to approve a team residing in a densely populated area, based on the geographic radius of its players’ home addresses.
 These teams are viewed as representing a small township, borough or neighborhood.